NikolasSi/isalos.docs.github.io/docs/data_transformation/31normalizer.md

 ##### Output
 {: .no_toc }
-In the right-hand spreadsheet of the tab the output data matrix with the standardized columns A and C is presented.
+In the right-hand spreadsheet of the tab the output data matrix with the standardized columns "A" and "C" is presented.

 <div style="text-align: center;">
 <img src="images/Normalizers/z-score_output.png" alt="Z-score output" width="400" height="300" class="img-responsive">